 - Allows you to fully capitalise on market investments

 - Leverage also allows traders to offset capital losses from other trading positions

 - Using leverage effectively can be pivotal as part of a balanced, well managed trade portfolio

 Leverage is commonly thought to increase trading risk because of the way in which it can magnify both gains and losses from a trade.
 This is theoretically a correct analysis, but it’s the wrong way to consider leverage.
 In fact, professional traders believe leverage is the most efficient way to deploy their capital.
 They appreciate the power of leverage because it allows them to undertake larger positions with less capital.
 There’s no change in the potential profit or loss when leverage is used.
 It simply reduces the required trading capital, thus freeing up capital for other trades.
 Consider the trader who wishes to purchase 1,000 shares at $50 per share.
 If that trader had $50,000 available, he could purchase those shares without leverage, and that’s the only trade he could make.
 But if he used 1:5 leverage he would nbe able to purchase the same 1,000 shares for just $10,000 and have the remaining $40,000 available for other trades.
 This is how a professional trader considers leverage, and is the logical way to consider using it.

 One of the most important aspects of trading stocks is the trading platform that you use.
 We feature several of the most powerful, innovative and robust trading platforms on the market.

 You’ll be able to make use of multiple trading graphs, management functions and other features to enhance your overall trading experience.
-Plus, you’ll be able to see your stock portfolio, alongside your forex, commodities and indices trading portfolio.
+Plus, you’ll be able to see your stock portfolio, alongside your indices, fx trading, and commodities portfolio.